-But no matter how great or massive the river might be—whether it’s the little North Fork of the Shenandoah River or the mighty Mississippi, rivers are fed by creeks and streams — little creeks and streams that join together.
+But no matter how great or massive the river might be—whether it’s the little North Fork of the Shenandoah River or the mighty Mississippi, it is fed by smaller creeks and streams that flow from various sources and eventually join together.

 Each contributes a vital part to the whole.

 We, too, are fed by many small streams which, taken individually, might seem inconsequential, but seen as a whole, they make us who we are.
 The streams might be our faith, our friendships, our health, our mindset, our actions (or inactions).

 As with real rivers, the streams and creeks of our lives enter at different places and provide different nutrients, but our own life-streams are braided and intertwined.
 They cross each other and affect each other in a myriad of marvelous and mysterious ways.
 The more I practice mindfulness, the more I appreciate the various streams in my life and try to keep them fresh and unpolluted.